Interstate 90 in Washington: Seattle construction and recent years

+Snoqualmie Pass expansion

 The Mountains to Sound Greenway was established in 1990 along the I-90 corridor to preserve wilderness and recreational areas between Seattle and Thorp on the east side of Snoqualmie Pass.
 It was designated as a National Scenic Byway in 1998, a first for an Interstate Highway, and a National Heritage Area in 2019.

 The Snoqualmie Pass section was also home to one of the Interstate Highway System's few snowsheds, which had protected two westbound lanes along Keechelus Lake from avalanches and other debris.
 The 500 ft snowshed was removed in 2014 and replaced with elevated bridges as part of a project to expand the freeway to six lanes along Keechelus Lake; an earlier plan to build a wider and longer snowshed in its place was scrapped due to additional costs associated with meeting ventilation and fire safety standards.

 Other sections of the 15 mi Snoqualmie Pass corridor were rebuilt in the 2010s and 2020s as part of a $1.3 billion megaproject.
-The second phase from Hyak to Stampede Pass included construction of the first wildlife crossing over a Washington highway; the third phase from Hyak to Easton began construction in 2022 and is scheduled to be completed in 2028 due to limited construction seasons.
+The second phase from Hyak to Stampede Pass included construction of the first wildlife crossing over a Washington highway.
+The third phase from Hyak to Easton began construction in 2022 and is scheduled to be completed in 2028 due to limited construction seasons.
+The project includes rock blasting and bridge replacements to accommodate the new lanes.